Welcome to the "Little Dudes"

 Kindergarteners will likely have one game night during the last week of the season and will be randomly assigned to a squad and will play against other Duxbury Kindergarten squads.

-Mass Bay Youth Lacrosse League Jamboree: DYL will likely enter a few Duxbury teams into the MBYLL Jamboree (teams from all over Massachusetts) on Father's Day weekend at Devens, Massachusetts.
-Participation in the MBYLL Jamboree is optional and we will collect RSVP commitments in early May.
+Massachusetts Youth Lacrosse Jamboree: DYL will possibly enter a few Duxbury teams into the Mass Youth Lax Jamboree (teams from all over Massachusetts) on Father's Day weekend at Devens, Massachusetts.
+Participation in the MYL Jamboree is optional and we will collect RSVP commitments in early May.

 DYL and Duxbury High School are exploring a "combine-style" fundraiser in which Little Dudes and other youth players will have the opportunity to perform lacrosse skills workshops and clinics with High School players and coaches on the DHS Turf field.
 Details TBA.